mpostol/TP/README.md

 ### Preface

+> **Programming in Practice** is a contribution to **Code Engineering**.
+Code Engineering, also known as programming, is the process of designing, developing, testing, and maintaining computer programs.
+It involves applying engineering principles and methodologies to writing the program text, also referred to as the code to ensure its reliability, efficiency, and scalability.
+Code engineering encompasses various stages, including requirements analysis, design, implementation, testing, deployment, and maintenance, all aimed at producing high-quality computer software that meets the needs of users or clients.
->The **main goal** of this repository is to turn today's students into tomorrow's advanced software developers and architects.
+> The **main goal** of this repository is to turn today's students into tomorrow's advanced software developers and architects.
->The **main purpose** of this repository is to provide code extended examples for education purposes.
+> The **main purpose** of this repository is to provide code extended examples for education purposes.

 My point is that we could distinguish between two kinds of education: